DataDog/documentation/content/en/security/cloud_security_management/_index.md

 ## CSM Identity Risks

 [CSM Identity Risks][4] provides in-depth visibility into your organization's AWS IAM risks.
-Enabling you to detect and resolve identity risks on an ongoing basis, CSM Identity Risks helps secure your cloud infrastructure from IAM-based attacks.
+It enables you to detect and resolve identity risks on an ongoing basis to secure your cloud infrastructure from IAM-based attacks.

 <div class="alert alert-info">CSM Identity Risks is in beta.</div>